p2panda/handbook/website/docs/02-organising-data/queries.md

 # Queries

-- in order to access data from instances, clients send _queries_ to nodes and receive the queried information back
+- clients send _queries_ to nodes in order to publish new entries and query materialised instances
 - queries are sent as [JSON RPC 2.0][json_rpc] requests
+- requests described on this page are implemented as part of [Aquadoggo][aquadoggo]
+- refer to the [p2panda RPC interface][p2panda_openrpc] for a full specification of requests and responses

-## Use cases
+## Use Cases

 - clients can publish entries
     - before that, clients can retrieve parameters required for encoding entries